ncsa/Nightingale_real/docs/source/user_guide/accessing/index.rst

    .. group-tab:: MobaXterm (Microsoft Windows)

+      MobaXterm enables an SSH connection and provides other useful utilities, such as file transfer and editing.

       #. `Download and install MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_.

          You can install either the Portable or Installer edition of MobaXterm.
 You will need to have admin privileges on your machine to install the Installer edition.